 1. Factors supporting the growth of bacteria

 A warm water bath or a long soak in the pool might be the main reasons for the development of this syndrome.
-The bacteria loves to reproduce when it is exposed to warm moisture.
-The nail bed serves as the first line of defense against the bacteria.
-But, due to a long exposure of the bed to water, it gets a bit leaky.
-As they do so, the bacteria starts proliferating and reproducing at a higher rate.
+The bacteria love to reproduce when it is exposed to warm moisture.
+The nail bed serves as the first line of defence against the bacteria.
+But, due to prolonged exposure to water, it gets a bit leaky.
+The bacteria start proliferating and reproducing at a higher rate as they do so.

-The infections can be found in warm water sources which are left stagnant for a while.
-Always make sure you swim in a pool which is cleaned regularly to avoid infections.
+The infections can be found in warm water sources, which are left stagnant for a while.
+Always make sure you swim in a regularly cleaned pool to avoid infections.

 2. Exposure to Trauma

 A traumatic experience to the toe generally exposes the nail bed.
-These lead to a higher chance of the bed being infected by the aforementioned bacterium.
-Trauma can be caused due to excessive nail cutting, haphazard manicure or a pedicure, stumbling over a solid object, etc. These cases are most common in children as they tend to fall over easily.
+These lead to a higher chance of the bed being infected by the bacterium.
+Trauma can be caused due to excessive nail cutting, a haphazard manicure or a pedicure, stumbling over a solid object, etc. These cases are most common in children as they easily fall over.

 3. Having a History of Diseases

-Certain diseases of the kidney, cancers, tumors, thyroid conditions may lead to the higher occurrence of pseudomonas infection.
-Though there hasn’t been found a suitable link to these diseases, a study has shown that the individuals suffering from the above said diseases are at a greater risk of developing the green nail syndrome.
+Certain kidney diseases, cancers, tumours, and thyroid conditions may lead to the higher occurrence of pseudomonas infection.
+Though there hasn’t been found a suitable link to these diseases, a study has shown that individuals suffering from the above conditions are at a greater risk of developing the green nail syndrome.

 4. Your Gene Sequence

 Genes are handed down to you along the family tree by your parents.
-They play an important role in the development of your immune system.
-Certain people are more sensitive and at prone to the development of the syndrome than others.
+They play an essential role in the development of your immune system.
+Certain people are more sensitive and prone to developing the syndrome than others.
 There is nothing one can do to solve this scenario.
 The gene distribution is random throughout the population!

-Do not panic in case you see your nail turning green in the future, now you surely know that it isn’t you turning into SHREK!
+Do not panic if you see your nail turning green in the future; now you surely know that it isn’t you turning into SHREK!